Precision calculation of $N_{\text{eff}}$ with Neutrino Direct Simulation Monte Carlo: Cross-checks and results

 As a final step, let us comment on the impact of our results.
 In $\Lambda$CDM, accurate calculations of $N_{\text{eff}}$ may be done even without solving the unintegrated Boltzmann equations -- approximating the neutrino distribution with the Fermi-Dirac one and reducing the task to evolving the neutrino temperature~\cite{Escudero:2018mvt,EscuderoAbenza:2020cmq,Cielo:2023bqp}.
 In addition, from the observational perspective, performing calculations of $N_{\text{eff}}$ with precision much better than $1\%$ may be overkill, given the claimed accuracy of current and upcoming CMB measurements and potential irreducible systematics that may pop up when interpreting measurements and spoil this accuracy.
 Despite this fact, the results are important for two reasons.

-First, as a completely independent method to solve the neutrino Boltzmann equation, $\nu$DSMC is an independent cross-check of the state-of-the-art methods.
+First, as a completely independent method to solve the neutrino Boltzmann equation, $\nu$DSMC is an independent cross-check of the existing approaches.
 Indeed, on the one hand, it does not impose any assumption about the shape of the neutrino distribution, unlike the integrated Boltzmann approach.
-On the other hand, unlike the unintegrated methods, it does not rely on discretizing the comoving momentum space, simultaneously exactly conserving the energy of the system out of the box.
+On the other hand, unlike the state-of-the-art unintegrated methods, it does not rely on discretizing the comoving momentum space, simultaneously exactly conserving the energy of the system out of the box.
+Once the residual systematic shift in dynamic equilibrium has been further reduced, our method can be employed to study the impact of sub-leading effects on the plasma evolution.
+These include $\mathcal{O}(e^{4})$ corrections to the equation of state of the EM plasma~\cite{Escudero:2025kej} and NLO QED corrections to the weak scattering and annihilation rates, whose impact is investigated using various hard-thermal-loop resummation techniques and remains the subject of ongoing studies (see Refs.~\cite{Cielo:2023bqp,Jackson:2024gtr,Drewes:2024wbw} for details).

-The second reason lies in the area of future applications of $\nu$DSMC.
-Reproducing the existing approaches is an important maturity test for any new method.
-Having done such tests for the evolution of neutrinos under non-thermal neutrino injections and the value of $N_{\text{eff}}$ in $\Lambda$CDM, the neutrino Monte Carlo method passes such a test.
-It opens up the possibility to apply it in various non-standard scenarios that go beyond the simple setups.
+The second reason concerns the prospects for future applications of $\nu$DSMC.
+A key maturity test for any new method is its ability to reproduce established results.
+By demonstrating agreement with both integrated and unintegrated neutrino Boltzmann solvers for the evolution of neutrinos under non-thermal neutrino injections, as well as with the standard cosmological prediction for $N_{\text{eff}}$, the neutrino Monte Carlo method successfully passes this test.
+It opens up the possibility to robustly apply it in various non-standard scenarios that go beyond the simple setups.